wix-incubator/codio/vscode/README.md

 ### Setup

-1) Install FFmpeg: `brew install ffmpeg` in macOS.
-If you are using windows you can either download it from [here](https://www.ffmpeg.org/) and add it to your path, or use a tool like chocolatey[https://chocolatey.org/packages/ffmpeg] which will handle that for you.
+1) Install FFmpeg: `brew install ffmpeg`.
+ If you are using windows you can either download it from [here](https://www.ffmpeg.org/) and add it to your path, or use a tool like [chocolatey](https://chocolatey.org/packages/ffmpeg) which will handle that for you.
   FFmpeg is how we record and play audio files.
 You can read more about it [here](https://www.ffmpeg.org/).

 2) Get the Codio Format extension from [the marketplace](https://marketplace.visualstudio.com/items?itemName=wix.codio)